Background

-Over six years ago, at the start of 2003, the Tropenmuseum (Amsterdam) opened their permanent presentation Oostwaarts!
-Kunst, cultuur & kolonialisme (Eastward Bound!).
-Showing pieces from its core-collection, the Tropenmuseum recapitulated its own history and the colonial past of the Netherlands.
-With this new interpretation of the own collection, the Tropenmuseum illustrated the changing perception of our colonial experience and its thorough entanglement with Dutch culture.
+Over six years ago, at the start of 2003, the Tropenmuseum (part of the Royal Tropical Institute, Amsterdam) opened their permanent presentation Eastward Bound!
+Art, Culture and Colonialism (Oostwaarts!
+Kunst, cultuur & kolonialisme).
+Showing pieces from its core-collection, the Tropenmuseum recapitulated its own history and the colonial past of the Netherlands in Indonesia.
+With this new interpretation of it’s own history and collection, the Tropenmuseum illustrated the changing perception of our colonial occupation overseas and its thorough entanglement with Dutch culture.

-That exhibition was a first step towards the demarcation of a post colonial discours in the arts sectors.
-Six years later, how has this discours developed?
-How do we deal with non-western art, collected or privateered within the colonial context?
+The exhibition Eastward Bound!
+Art, Culture and Colonialism was an important step towards the formulation of a post colonial discours in the arts.
+Six years later, we ask the question how has this discours developed?
+How do we deal with non-european art, collected or looted within the colonial context?
 How do we deal with collections that carry a colonial relation?
-These collections are the working material of many curators, how do they avoid the reproduction of outdated views and connotations in contemporary exhibitions?
+These collections are the material of many curators; how do they avoid the reproduction of racist views and connotations embedded in the collection into contemporary exhibitions?

 Guests